 Now, if you’re like me – I don’t want to see these chat apps on my screen unless I need help.
 I do think these apps are the future, but they slow the website and often block most of the screen real estate.

 Until now, ad blockers haven’t been able to block these easily.
 They were not focusing on chat apps.
-The Hello Goodbye browser extension stop these chat popovers from appearing and annoying you.
+The Hello Goodbye browser extension stops these chat popovers from appearing and annoying you.
 It also allows you to browse the web without needing to “x” them out.

 The extension is available for Chrome or Firefox.
-The extension is free for everyone, doesn’t use up a ton of resource, and means you don’t have to navigate these chats.
+The extension is free for everyone, doesn’t use up a ton of resources, and means you don’t have to navigate these chats.
 If you do need support, you can turn the extension off for that one site and start chatting with a human.